 The following pictures show various areas around the house that may experience an accumulation of moisture.

 Areas around foundations are prone to settling and should be built back up to ensure that any water will flow away from the home.
 Here are a few basic recommendations on how to avoid moisture accumulation and protect the foundation:

-- It is recommended to maintain or provide positive slope away from the foundation with space of one inch of fall per foot for the first five feet.
+- It is recommended to maintain or provide a positive slope away from the foundation with a space of one inch of fall per foot for the first five feet.
 Foundation dirt must be used in case soil has to be added around the foundation.
-Loam (a combination of sand, silt and clay) can also be used for supporting foundations because it maintains water at a balanced rate.
+Loam (a combination of sand, silt, and clay) can also be used for supporting foundations because it maintains water at a balanced rate.

 - Maintain or provide splash blocks or downspout extenders at all gutter downspouts to discharge at least five feet from the foundation.

 - Maintain or create a non-irrigated zone around the foundation for 5 feet, though 3 feet is the minimum requirement.

 - Use a mesh fabric barrier adjacent to the foundation as it allows moisture in the soil to evaporate.
 Do not use plastic weed barriers.

 - Downspout extensions are not very attractive and can be very obtrusive, however, they can carry drainage away from the home foundation.